Religion in Eritrea: Protestantism

 Protestants, sometimes known by the slang name P'ent'ay, in Eritrea make up between less than 1% to 5% of the Christians.
 A minor church is the Kale Hiywot Church of Eritrea.
 Protestant denominations include Christian Brethren, Evangelical Church Mekane Yesus, Evangelical Lutheran Church of Eritrea.
 In 1926, Swedish missionaries founded the Evangelical/Lutheran Church of Eritrea.
 However, there was tension between the Catholic Church as the Roman Catholic Italians resisted and discouraged the spread of Protestantism in their colony and even lay prohibitions and numerous constraints on the activities of the Swedish missionaries.
-The Lutheran Church of Eritrea and its Swedish and Eritrean missionaries were the ones who translated the Bible from Ge'ez language only understood by higher clergymen, into the Tigrinya language and other local languages and their main goal was to reach and "enlighten" as many people as possible in the world through education.
+The Lutheran Church of Eritrea and its Swedish and Eritrean missionaries were the ones who translated the Bible from Geʽez, only understood by higher clergymen, into the Tigrinya language and other local languages and their main goal was to reach and "enlighten" as many people as possible in the world through education.

 Islam

 The various estimates shown above place Islam as the religion of between 37% and 52% of the population of Eritrea.
 Whatever the total share of the overall population, a 2009 report finds that over 99% of Eritrean Muslims are Sunnis, with less than 1% Shias.